-I started doing some research on this diet a few weeks ago and found out several my associates had joined a program called Keto Dash.
+I started doing some research on this diet a few weeks ago and found out several of my associates had joined a program called Keto Dash.
 Very quickly, members were not only losing weight but they were beginning to feel much more energetic.

 Although I will not turn down weight loss, they really had me at “increased” energy.
 For the past few years, I had been consuming a lot of sugary foods throughout the day with no worries.